Hillary R. Rodman

-Rodman, H.R. (in press 2006) Behavioral and neural alterations following V1 damage in immature primates.
+Rodman, H.R.
+(2006) Behavioral and neural alterations following V1 damage in immature primates.
 In: S. G. Lomber and J.J.
 Eggermont (eds.), Reprogramming the cerebral cortex: plasticity following central and peripheral lesions.
 Oxford: Oxford University Press.

 Major, D.E., Rodman, H.R., Libedinsky, C., and Karten, H.J.
 (2003) Pattern of retinal projections in the California ground squirrel (Spermophilus beecheyi): an anterograde tracing study using cholera toxin.
 Journal of Comparative Neurology 463: 317-340.